-(2) Within marbled murrelet detection areas:

-- (a) Suitable marbled murrelet habitat with at least a 50% probability of occupancy is assumed to have a high likelihood of marbled murrelet occupancy.
-It is currently assumed that 5 platforms per acre meets the 50% probability of occupancy.
-Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment. - (b) Suitable marbled murrelet habitat with at least a 30%, but less than 50% probability of occupancy has a sufficiently high likelihood of marbled murrelet occupancy to warrant a survey.
-This additional information is necessary for the department to evaluate the environmental impact of the forest practice.
-It is currently assumed that 2 platforms per acre meets the 30% probability of occupancy.
+(2) Within marbled murrelet detection areas: Suitable marbled murrelet habitat with at least a 30 percent, probability of occupancy has a sufficiently high likelihood of marbled murrelet occupancy to warrant a survey.
+It is currently assumed that two platforms per acre meets the 30 percent probability of occupancy.
+Without survey information, forest practices that will adversely impact this habitat may have a probable significant adverse impact on the environment.